 AUTO PARTITIONED BY (sale_date);

-Write data to an automatic partition table based on time computing functions
+Write data to an auto-partitioned table

-set odps.sql.timezone=Asia/Shanghai;
+SET odps.sql.timezone=Asia/Shanghai;

 CREATE TABLE IF NOT EXISTS sale_detail2(